robang74/roberto-a-foglietta/301-socialism-is-not-communism.md

 Finally, we may have reached a point for which understanding why Feudalism endure about ten centuries (*), much more than the ancient Roman Empire, despite in Dark Age society relies on a much less advanced technology, striving with a quite universal ignorance included those were arguing about nothing but using Latin, and leveraging a much lesser variety of culture but a great isolation.

  - The period from the Capitulary of Quierzy (877) to the French Revolution (1789) spans roughly ten centuries.

 Because in its bare core values, also the most cruel lord was deeply rooted into values that grant some basic care to the people including those named "[servi della gleba](https://it.wikipedia.org/wiki/Servit%C3%B9_della_gleba)" (lat. servus glebae, serfdom) which we might think was a kind of slavery related to the land.

-Every feudal landlord - as every farmer of any time in the human history of farming and breeding - was undoubtedly aware that his prosperity was related to the prosperity of the people living on his lands, at the point to forbid and punish every attempt to move away from his lands unless his permission, like it were cattle,
+Every feudal landlord, as every farmer of any time in the human history of farming and breeding, was undoubtedly aware that his prosperity was related to the prosperity of the people living on his lands, at the point to forbid and punish every attempt to move away from his lands unless his permission, like it were cattle,

 - It is obvious that the less your cattle eat the less milk or meat they provide to you.

-- It is obvious that the more ill they are less they survive and every death among them is a lost.
+- It is obvious that the more ill they are, the less they survive and every death among them is a loss.

-- It is obvious that as they were trained to freely eat the grass, as much it is needed to keep them in a covered place and feed them by our hard work (micromanagement).
+- It is obvious that as they were trained to freely eat the grass, it is needed to keep them in a covered place and feed them by our hard work (micromanagement).

 - It is obvious that unless they are provided a safe shelter for the night and bad weather times, they are going to be predated by wolves or get ill or get lost.

-All of these points were pretty damn clear in the mind of **every** feudal landlords, included the most mundane, ignorant and cruel ones.
+All of these points were pretty damn clear in the mind of **every** feudal landlords, including the most mundane, ignorant and cruel ones.

 Despite this evidences, there are many people in the world with a peculiar concentration in USA that believe socialism (as a practical way of caring about our own business as ruling kings) is as bad as communism, even when they are relatively poor and living on food stamps (which is relatively sane form of assistencialism, Caritas free meals program docet).